kubernetes/kubernetes/docs/devel/pull-requests.md

 Pull Request Process
 ====================

-An overview of how we will manage old or out-of-date pull requests.
+An overview of how we will manage old or out-of-date pull requests.k Process

-Process
 -------